 Better litmus tests include whether unit members trust their leaders to have best prepared them for the rigors of sustained combat and would fight alongside them.
 Will soldiers who find themselves emotionally in a fragile state trust their first-line supervisor to help?
 Will soldiers speak up against sexual harassment and sexual assault regardless of rank and hold each other accountable?
-This is the essence of the cohesive teams that we seek, as described by Army Chief of Staff Gen. James McConville, "highly trained, disciplined and fit and are ready to fight and win, where each person is treated with dignity and respect."12 Protecting the Nation's interests depends heavily on protecting people at every level of command and in all units and organizations.
-Everyone has a role in treating others with respect-and stepping in to correct behavior that falls short.
-This does not mean a failure to adhere to basic discipline or standards, but it does mean providing a safe, inclusive work environment.
-It to four-day passes every weekend, but it does imply predictability in training schedules.
+This is the essence of the cohesive teams that we seek, as described by Army Chief of Staff Gen. James McConville, "highly trained, disciplined and fit and are ready to fight and win, where each person is treated with dignity and respect."
+Protecting and organizations.

+the Nation's interests depends

+heavily on protecting people

+at every level of command and in all units

+Everyone has a role in treating others with respect-and stepping in to correct ehavior that falls behavior that falls short.
+This does not mean a failure to adhere to basic discipline or standards, but it does mean providing a safe, inaign to operationit.
+These combine passes every weekend, but it does mot equate to four-day passes every weekend, but it does imply predictability in training schedules.
 These assertions are not "squishy."

-Instead, they dedoes not equate mand rigor, dedicated time, and attentiveness to prevention, predictability, developmental counseling, and reception and integration activities.
+Instead, they demand rigor, dedicated time, and attentiveness to prevention, predictability, developmental counseling, and reception and integration activities.
 They also require entrenchment in our everyday activities.